 Children need strong fine motor skills for proper pencil grip and control.
 At Learning Tree we help foster fine motor development through activities that are fun and age-appropriate.
 They include painting, drawing, tracing, as well as pencil and paper activities including mazes, dot-to-dots and independently writing their names and letters.

 Children are natural scientists – always curious, and eager to find answers.
-Our teachers provide children with a variety of hands–on science experiments including planting, color diffusion, cooking, hatching butterflies and hatching live chicks.
+Our teachers provide children with a variety of hands–on science experiments including planting, color diffusion, baking soda volcanos, and hatching insects, just to name a few.

 Sample Daily Schedule

-Children choose among activities provided by the teacher for that particular day.
-Each child participates in the craft project with the teacher
+Children choose among activities and centers provided by the teacher for that particular day.
+Each child participates in the craft project and practicing fine motor and cognitive skills with the teacher.

 Story time, music activities, and other group learning activities